Statistical properties of zeta functions' zeros: Number-theoretical zetas

 \subsubsection{L-functions from modular forms}

-Let $\Gamma $ is a subgroup of finite index in $SL_{2}\left( \mathbb{Z} \right) $ and let $\mathbb{H}$ denote the upper half-plane $\left\{ z| \mathrm{Im}z>0\right\} .$ The set $\mathbb{H}^{\ast }=\mathbb{H\cup }\left\{ \infty \right\} \cup \mathbb{Q}$ can be made into a Hausdorff topological space and one can define a continuous action of $SL_{2}\left( \mathbb{Z} \right) $ on $\mathbb{H}^{\ast }$ as an extension of the action of $ SL_{2}\left( \mathbb{Z}\right) $ on $\mathbb{H}:$
+Let $\Gamma$ is a subgroup of finite index in $SL_{2}( \mathbb{Z} ) $ and let $\mathbb{H}$ denote the upper half-plane $\{ z| \mathrm{Im}z>0\}.$ The set $\mathbb{H}^{\ast}=\mathbb{H\cup}\{ \infty\} \cup\mathbb{Q}$ can be made into a Hausdorff topological space and one can define a continuous action of $SL_{2}( \mathbb{Z} ) $ on $\mathbb{H}^{\ast}$ as an extension of the action of $ SL_{2}( \mathbb{Z}) $ on $\mathbb{H}:$

-The \emph{cusps} are points in $\mathbb{H}^{\ast }\backslash \mathbb{H}$.
-One can also show that $\Gamma \backslash \mathbb{H}^{\ast }$ is a compact Hausdorff space (that is, a compact space in which every two points have disjoint open neighbourhoods), which is a Riemann surface (that is, it admits a complex structure).
-Recall the following definition.
+The \emph{cusps} are points in $\mathbb{H}^{\ast}\backslash\mathbb{H}$.
+One can also show that $\Gamma\backslash\mathbb{H}^{\ast}$ is a compact Hausdorff space (that is, a compact space in which every two points have disjoint open neighbourhoods), which is a Riemann surface (that is, it admits a complex structure).